Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Wrapping Up

-You now have a short list covering heavy-garage power, portable dual-voltage options, budget value, beginner-friendly machines, and high-power units for demanding cuts.
-Match the cutter to your CNC table by checking torch connectors, ensuring you have dry filtered air, and choosing the amperage that covers your thickest material.
-If you want repeatability and fewer burrs, favor units with drag-cut or pilot-arc features.
-If you need raw power for thicker plate, prioritize higher amps and a solid duty cycle.
+This list covers the key options across power levels, price points, and use cases — from heavy-garage output to portable dual-voltage units to budget picks for first-time buyers.
+Match the cutter to your CNC table by checking torch connectors, confirming you have dry filtered air, and choosing the amperage that covers your thickest material.
+Prefer units with drag-cut or pilot-arc features if clean edges and fewer burrs matter.
+Prioritize higher amps and a solid duty cycle if thick plate is your regular work.

 Product Name Image Rating Cutting Capacity Power Source & Voltage